xanderlent/intel-npu-highlevel-rpms/README.md

       - rust-unicode-normalization-alignments
     - python-safetensors (see above)

-### Backportin OpenVINO from rawhide/Fedora 42
+### Backportin OpenVINO from Fedora 42

-Fedora 42+ (which is currently rawhide) packages OpenVINO 2024.5.0 which is newer than the bundled OpenVINO 2024.4.4 in intel-npu-acceleration-library 1.4.0, but seems to work OK.
+Fedora 42+ packages OpenVINO 2024.5.0 which is newer than the bundled OpenVINO 2024.4.4 in intel-npu-acceleration-library 1.4.0, but seems to work OK.
 The NPU plugin spews warnings but is functional, if and only if the compiler-in-driver component is present.

-I have manually enabled building openvino from the rawhide package source for F40 and F41 in this copr to fill the gap.
+I have manually enabled building openvino from the F42 package source for F40 and F41 in this copr to fill the gap.
+Also, because the NPU plugin sources need a newer version of OneAPI Level Zero headers, inlcude my intel-npu-driver copr to allow it to be used in the build process.

 ### Revived orphaned deps of rust-criterion from F40